Casein is the main protein found in milk and cheese.

 You won’t go wrong with micellar casein or milk protein isolate.Micellar casein is a purer form of casein protein, while milk protein isolate is more economical, so it really depends on your situation.

-Personally, I use the Optimum Gold Standard 100% Casein (click the link to find out more).
+Personally, I use the Dymatize Elite Casein Protein (click the link to find out more).

-It is made up of micellar casein protein, and is the best selling casein protein on the bodybuilding.com store.
+It is made up of micellar casein protein and is one of the best selling casein proteins on the bodybuilding.com store.

 It has really helped me minimize muscle loss, because as an ectomorph, I tend to lose muscle mass rather quickly, which can be very irritating.